© Crown copyright 2020

 The CASC issued an eligibility certificate to the construction company indicating that the new clubhouse was to be used for a relevant charitable purpose by a charity.

-The construction company asked HMRC for advice about the certificate completed by the CASC.
-The company was told by HMRC that VAT should be charged at the standard rate because the club was not a charity.
+The construction company asked us for advice about the certificate completed by the CASC.
+The company was told by us that VAT should be charged at the standard rate because the club was not a charity.

-The club appealed to the first-tier tribunal against the decision by HMRC.
+The club appealed to the first-tier tribunal against the decision by us.

-The tribunal said that the club didn’t have a charitable purpose that is for the public benefit that falls within the Charities Act 2011.
+The tribunal said that the club did not have a charitable purpose that is for the public benefit that falls within the Charities Act 2011.
 The tribunal also confirmed that the new clubhouse was not similar to a village hall and nor was it to be used for non-business purposes.